Zuisei's Writing

-by Vanessa Zuisei Goddard
+Books by Zuisei

 When we pair the three doors of body, speech, and mind with the three sila factors: right speech, right action, right livelihood, we have instructions for good and ethical living